imath/bp-reactions/readme.txt

 BP Reactions is a BuddyPress (2.5+) plugin, requiring the Activity component to be active, that will allow your members to:

 * easily add emoji to the content of their activities thanks to an autocomplete feature (eg: type :heart for the heart emoji),
-* react to posted activities
+* react to posted activities.

 Built in reactions are "favorites" and "likes".
 The "favorites" one is replacing the BuddyPress Activity favorites feature by default, but you have the choice to keep BuddyPress favorites thanks to an option you can set into the BuddyPress settings screen.
 Plugin comes with an API to let developers add their custom reactions, the ones that will suit best in their community :)